metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_trace_v1alpha1_manifest.md

 Optional:

-- `default` (String) Default value to use if header is missing.If the default is missing and there is no value the tag will not beincluded.
+- `default` (String) Default value to use if header is missing.
+If the default is missing and there is no value the tag will not be included.